yichung279/git-task/task.md

 *  Task 1
 ```

-Because "feature1" branch is based on "master" branch, the process of merging is just moving "master" to HEAD.
-And we call this process "fast forward".
+I hope you understand your log now.

 ## Description

-Previous section show the condition when no conflict should be solved.
-Now, you should try to solve conflict.

-Before solve conflict, we will create a condition that will cause conflict when merge branch.
+Just checkout to "master" branch.

 ## Steps

-1. Checkout to a new branch named "feature2"
+1. Commit current change to branch "feature2"
-2. Commit current change to branch "feature2"
+2. Checkout to branch "master"